All-Hands-AI/OpenHands/evaluation/discoverybench/README.md

 # 🛰️ DiscoveryBench with 🙌 OpenHands

+TODO: This is sample description, need to update it before upstream PR.
 DiscoveryBench is designed to systematically assess current model capabilities in data-driven discovery tasks and provide a useful resource for improving them.
 Each DiscoveryBench task consists of a goal and dataset(s).
 Solving the task requires both statistical analysis and semantic reasoning.
 A faceted evaluation allows open-ended final answers to be rigorously evaluated.